cosmos/cosmos-sdk/docs/guide/ibc.md

 which enables interoperability across different blockchains.
 The simplest example of using the IBC protocol is to send a data packet from one blockchain to another.

-We implemented IBC as a basecoin plugin. and here we'll show you how to use the Basecoin IBC-plugin to send a packet of data across blockchains!
+We implemented IBC as a basecoin plugin and here we'll show you how to use the Basecoin IBC-plugin to send a packet of data across blockchains!

 Please note, this tutorial assumes you are familiar with [Basecoin plugins](/docs/guide/basecoin-plugins.md), but we'll explain how IBC works.
 You may also want to see [our repository of example plugins](https://github.com/tendermint/basecoin-examples).